HariSekhon/Knowledge-Base/mac.md

 - battery health
 - which apps which are consuming a lot of energy for you to kill them if you're not needing them, helping your battery life when on the move

+### Reducing Desktop Workspaces

+If like me, you hate the time lost in graphics sliding effect from one desktop workspace to another, especially caused by apps like Windows Virtual Desktop in Remote Desktop opening to full screen, and just prefer good old fashioned `Cmd`-`Tab`, then you can remove the extra workspaces as [described here](https://discussions.apple.com/thread/8118894?sortBy=best) by pressing F3 and then hovering on and clicking the X to delete the extra workspaces.

 ### Say - text-to-speech

 Make your Mac speak.
 I use this to impress the kids, or even send a message from my study to my living room computer